Allan Donald: 1999 World Cup

 In the 1999 Cricket World Cup, South Africa had progressed to the semi-finals, and Donald until then had an excellent tournament, taking 12 wickets in 8 matches.

 In the 1999 Cricket World Cup semi-final between South Africa and Australia, Donald was the last batsman on the South African team.
 Australia batting first making only 213, Donald taking 4–32 and Pollock 5–36.
 The game swung back and forth with South Africa eventually needing to score 16 runs off the last 8 balls to win with only one wicket remaining.
-Klusener scored consecutive fours in the first two balls of the over (bowled by Damien Fleming), levelling the scores and leaving South Africa with only 1 run to win in 4 balls with Klusener on strike.
+Klusener scored consecutive fours on the first two balls of the over (bowled by Damien Fleming), levelling the scores and leaving South Africa with only 1 run to win in 4 balls with Klusener on strike.
 The third ball was a dot, and Donald narrowly escaped getting run out when he backed out too far and tried to get back to his crease.
 The fourth saw Klusener mis-hit his shot to mid-wicket fielder Mark Waugh.
 Klusener went for the run, although chances of a run-out were high and two balls were still remaining.
 However, Donald at the other end, keeping his eyes on the ball and hoping to avoid another mix-up like in the last delivery, did not see Klusener sprinting down the pitch and did not hear the call to run, and Klusener was almost at the bowler's end by the time Donald (who had also dropped his bat) began running.
 By then, Waugh had thrown the ball to Fleming, who rolled it to Adam Gilchrist who took the bails off at the other end, meaning Donald was run-out by some distance for a diamond duck as Donald was only halfway down the pitch, thus ending the match with the scores level.
 However, a tie meant that Australia progressed to the final since they had beaten South Africa in the group stages of the tournament.
 Although the match technically ended in a tie, South Africa had previously lost to Australia in the Super-Six phase, and needed to win outright to progress to the final.
 As commentator Bill Lawry put it during the final ball:"...this will be out surely – oh it's out, it's gonna be run out...oh, that is South Africa out – Donald did not run, I cannot believe it.
 Australia go into the World Cup Final – ridiculous running with two balls to go.
 Donald did not go, Klusener came – what a disappointing end for South Africa."